spritz/spritz/README.md

 events may be values, errors and completion notification.
 Operators filter, transform and combine input streams.
 An operator never modifies the input stream but instead creates a new stream.

+A stream does not define an execution and in most cases could subscribe to the same stream multiple times to get multiple executions. `"Subjects"` are the mechanism where a stream can control if new execution data is created when subscriptions occur.

 ## Links

 * [Microprofile Reactive Streams](https://github.com/eclipse/microprofile-reactive-streams) - good source of naming that is java-esque.